|

 services that are rarely directly connected.
 We

-recognize that we are enforcing that gap by offering
+recognize that we are reinforcing that gap by

 it was necessary to avoid the Resources in Canada